 “Yes, of course, Master,” the barkeeper said.
 He set the mug down too swiftly, and a bit sloshed over the side.
 The clear displeasure on Evran’s face sent the man scrambling for a rag.

 “Hey, why do you gotta treat Cal like that?”
-Evran spared the man a glance out of the corner of his eye.
-By the set of his face and they way he moved as he turned toward Evran, the man was obviously several drinks in.
+Evran spared the speaker a glance out of the corner of his eye.
+By the set of his face and the way he moved as he turned toward Evran, the man was obviously several drinks in.
 “He ain’t been nothing but nice to you.”

 “I treat everyone as I wish to treat them,” Evran said.
 “As your friend here said, I’m here to help you all.
 I expect you to be thankful.”

 “You ain’t done anything since you got here except plow some whore,” the drunk man said.
 Evran laughed at the irony, leaving the man confused.
-The mayor’s wife had done a good job hiding her face when she snuck up to the bedroom.
+The mayor’s wife had done a good job hiding her face while she snuck up to the room.
 “What’s so funny?”